-- Round Lake formerl TCAAP

-- Transferred to the U

-& Wildlife Service in

-- Historical releases of hazardous substant TCAAP to Round Lawere associated with discharge of industry processing wasteway sanitary sewer, and sewer discharges.
+- Round Lake formerly part of TCAAP - Transferred to the U.S. Fish & Wildlife Service in 1974. - Historical releases of hazardous substances from TCAAP to Round Lake were associated with the discharge of industrial processing wastewater, sanitary sewer, and storm sewer discharges.

-Contaminants of
+Contaminants of concern

-- Metals (cadmium chromium, coppe silver, vanadium, and - Polychlorinated k (PCBs)
+- Metals (cadmium, chromium, copper, lead, silver, vanadium, and zinc) and - Polychlorinated biphenyls (PCBs)